 It’s well-known in historical texts and artifacts that falconry has been practiced for over 3,000 years and possibly even longer as it pre-dates written records.
 Places such as Arabia, China, Mongolia, Japan, Germany and Europe (to name a few), are rich in tales of falconry for sport and hunting.
 Even during the time of Marco Polo, there were more than 10,000 falconers (at one time) and their associates participating in this ancient activity.

-This autumn/winter, falconry will hit the fashion world.
-Hermès, the classic French luxury brand has added a new creative director to its team – Christophe Lemaire.
-Lemaire (who seems to have had a penchant for sporty-chic and evidently proved that with last year’s Lacoste line) is boldly bringing the sport of falconry to the luxury label.
-Magazine ads will portray beautiful models dressed in creams, winter whites, tans, cashmere, wrap-jackets, leather, tassels, suede, tunics, boots, fringe and of course, a wild falcon on their forearm.
-They’re going “back to the basics,” and I guess if you’re really going to go back, falconry certainly has the clout.
+In the autumn/winter of 2011, falconry hit the fashion world.
+Hermès, the classic French luxury brand added a new creative director to its team – Christophe Lemaire.
+Lemaire (who seems to have had a penchant for sporty-chic ) boldly brought the sport of falconry to the luxury label.
+Magazine ads portrayed beautiful models dressed in creams, winter whites, tans, cashmere, wrap-jackets, leather, tassels, suede, tunics, boots, fringe and of course, a wild falcon on their forearm.
+They went “back to the basics,” and I guess if you’re really going to go back, falconry certainly has the clout.